Siege of Paris (1870–1871): Armistice and surrender

 On 25 January 1871, Wilhelm I overruled Moltke and ordered the field-marshal to consult with Bismarck for all future operations.
 Bismarck immediately ordered the city to be bombarded with large-caliber Krupp siege guns.
 This prompted the city's surrender on 28 January 1871.

-Secret armistice discussions began on January 23, 1871 and continued at Versailles between Jules Favre and Bismarck until the 27th.
+Secret armistice discussions began on January 23, 1871 and continued at Versailles between Jules Favre and Bismarck until January 27.
 On the French side there was concern that the National Guard would rebel when news of the capitulation became public.
 Bismarck's advice was to "provoke an uprising, then, while you still have an army with which to suppress it".
 The final terms agreed on were that the French regular troops (less one division) would be disarmed, Paris would pay an indemnity of two hundred million francs, and the fortifications around the perimeter of the city would be surrendered.
 In return the armistice was extended until February 19.

 Food supplies from the provinces, as well as shiploads from Britain and the United States, began to enter the starving city almost immediately.
 Britain sent ships from the Royal Navy loaded with Army food provisions, while private organizations like the Lord Mayor's Relief Fund and the London Relief Committee made significant donations.
 According to the British representative responsible for distributing the foodstuffs, at the beginning of February the London Relief Committee donated "nearly 10,000 tons of flour, 450 tons of rice, 900 tons of biscuits, 360 tons of fish, and nearly 4,000 tons of fuel, with about 7,000 head of livestock".
 The United States sent around $2 million worth of food, but much of it was held up at the port of Le Havre because of a shortage of workers for unloading the ships.
 The arrival of the first British convoy of food at Les Halles sparked a riot and pillaging, "while for seven hours the police seemed powerless to intervene".

-Thirty thousand Prussian, Bavarian and Saxon troops held a brief victory parade in Paris on March 1, 1871 and Bismarck honored the armistice by sending trainloads of food into the city.
-The German troops departed after two days to take up temporary encampments to the east of the city, to be withdrawn from there when France paid the agreed war indemnity.
+Thirty thousand Prussian, Bavarian and Saxon troops held a victory parade in Paris on March 1, 1871 and Bismarck honored the armistice by sending trainloads of food into the city.
+The German troops departed after two days to take up temporary encampments to the east of the city, to be withdrawn from there when France paid the war indemnity.
 While Parisians scrubbed the streets "polluted" by the triumphal entry, no serious incidents occurred during the short and symbolic occupation of the city.
 This was in part because the Germans had avoided areas such as Belleville, where hostility was reportedly high.